-I am a board-certified medical oncologist who cares for people with thoracic cancers and hepatobiliary cancers.
-I have a special interest in treating different types of advanced lung cancer (both small cell lung cancer and non-small cell lung cancer) and pancreatic cancer.
+I am a board-certified medical oncologist who cares for people with thoracic cancers.
+I have a special interest in treating advanced lung cancers (both small cell lung cancer and non-small cell lung cancer).
 I see patients at Memorial Sloan Kettering Monmouth in Middletown, New Jersey.

 I was interested in medicine at a young age, but losing two beloved family members to cancer inspired me to go to medical school specifically to become an oncologist.
 This experience continues to motivate me each day as I strive to provide the most compassionate, high-quality care possible for my patients.

 We have made significant advances in treatment options available to our patients.
 With the development of immunotherapy and new checkpoint inhibitor therapies, we are able to offer treatments that not only extend lives but also in many cases are less toxic and provide a better quality of life for our patients.
 Many of these therapies and techniques were not available even five years ago.
 I am very excited to be able to offer my patients more therapeutic options that meet their particular needs and are most effective against their disease.

 Teamwork is of absolute importance in our field.
 I believe that a multidisciplinary team of healthcare providers must be involved in each patient’s care.
-To that end, I am an active member of MSK’s thoracic and gastrointestinal cancer teams and am in constant communication with my colleagues.
+To that end, I am an active member of MSK’s thoracic oncology team and am in constant communication with my colleagues.
 I work to facilitate my patients’ enrollment in appropriate clinical trials available throughout MSK.
 I am passionate about making sure that my patients are an integral part of their treatment team and are armed with all the necessary information to make decisions about their care.

 - Awards and Honors: “Good Catch” Patient Safety award, University of Connecticut Health Center (2014)

 - Languages Spoken: English; Farsi

-- Education: MD, University of Cincinnati College of Medicine
+- Education: MS, Purdue University; MD, University of Cincinnati College of Medicine

-- Residencies: University of Chicago Medical Center/NorthShore University HealthSystem
+- Residencies: Internal Medicine - University of Chicago

 - Fellowships: Hematology/Oncology - University of Connecticut